 Koontz looked at the wrecked vehicle closest to them.
 "That truck there started this mess," he said, pointing to a late model Ford F250 Raptor.
 The truck was in the middle of the eastbound lanes aligned at a slight angle in the wrong direction towards what would be oncoming traffic.
 Just a few feet in front of it was the mangled front end of a large semi-truck with an Amazon Prime trailer attached to it.
 The front third of the Raptor looked like it was gone entirely.
 It wasn’t, though.
 It was just pushed half-way back into the passenger compartment.
 The Raptor was one of those “monster” trucks you’d see young men driving a lot.
 All jacked up, with big oversized tires.
 On the freeway pavement, about ten feet in front of the Raptor and to the side of the semi-truck were two yellow-colored plastic sheets.
 One covered a body whose cowboy boots were slightly visible from the back edge.

-Off to the right shoulder of the freeway, down an embankment was a Jeep Cherokee lodged upside down against a giant saguaro cactus.
+Off to the freeway’s right shoulder, down an embankment, was a Jeep Cherokee lodged upside down against a giant saguaro cactus.
 Paramedics had just extracted two occupants from the vehicle and were wheeling them to a medevac helicopter that had just landed several hundred feet down the roadway.
 To the left in the freeway median were two cars that had collided with each other, one rear-ending the other.
 Paramedics were attending to the injured.
 One of the victims looked very seriously injured with appendages that pointed in directions they are generally not intended to point.

 The Sheriff quickly injected himself into the conversation.
 “Deputy Thomas reached out to me to inform me of the situation.
 Our Department has a long history with Mr. Jankins.
 He has a history of violence, and I decided to handle it as a pursuit of a suspect who posed a grave threat to public safety.”
 The Sheriff continued, “We proceeded with a Code 3 response and pursued him for several miles on county backroads where he entered onto southbound State Road 95 and through the town of Quartzite - then out onto Dome Rock Road.”
 The Sheriff’s voice began to crack a little, “I had one of my deputies block Dome Rock Road at the underpass beneath the Interstate as I chased the young man westbound on Dome Rock.
 When the Jankins kid got to the spot where the I-10 off-ramp intersects Dome Rock Road, he must have spotted my deputy blocking the road in front of him, so he proceeded up the off-ramp and past the WRONG WAY signs and then onto the freeway.
 We ended the pursuit at that time.”
 Damian thought to himself, did the Sheriff just call him “the Jankins kid”?